JMMC-OpenDev/jmmc-drs-containers/README.md

 pndrsReduce -calibrate | tee -a "pnlog.txt.$(date +%s)"
 ```

-INTROOT will define the path of pndrs version to use.
-You can ls /pionier to have a look on various versions.
+**INTROOT** will define the path of pndrs version to use.
+You can `ls /pionier` to have a look on various versions.
 Enter the raw data directory and launch the reductions.
-Reduced and calibrated data will be generated in /data/YOUR_DATE_vNNN_* directories.
+Reduced and calibrated data will be generated in `/data/YOUR_DATE_vNNN_*` directories.

-Tips: check or remove pnlog.fits that may break process with various versions.
+**Tips**: check or remove pnlog.fits that may break process with various versions.